huggingface/hub-docs/docs/hub/models-cards-co2.md

 - where the model was trained (in terms of location)
 - the hardware used -- e.g. GPU, TPU, or CPU, and how many
 - training type: pre-training or fine-tuning
-- the estimated carbon footprint of the model, calculated in real-time with the [Code Carbon](https://github.com/mlco2/codecarbon) package or after the fact using the [ML CO2 Calculator](https://mlco2.github.io/impact/).
+- the estimated carbon footprint of the model, calculated in real-time with the [Code Carbon](https://github.com/mlco2/codecarbon) package or after training using the [ML CO2 Calculator](https://mlco2.github.io/impact/).

 ## Carbon footprint metadata